about me

 Even when I couldn't understand how to do anything on it, I took any chance I could get to be on my family's DOS-powered PC.
 I made my first website in third grade.
 In middle school, I wrote games for the TI-83+ graphing calculator and maintained the internet's largest Ralph Wiggum fan website.
 I was one of only two kids in my grade who owned a Cybiko.
 I taught teachers in high school how to use proxy servers to get around our school's firewalls so they could check their MySpace during class.

 I was lucky enough to get into the University of Minnesota's computer engineering program.
 A physics midterm went so poorly for me, however, that I dropped out and chose to pursue a degree in journalism instead.
 While at the U, I helped spin up a student-run television broadcast club.
 I also joined a band comprised of professors and got to record an album while the university paid me.
-I trained for and completed my first marathon with a bunch of other students.
+I trained for and completed my first marathon as part of a physiology class.

 Instead of jumping right into the corporate life after college, I made the most of my journalism degree and worked as a freelance videographer.
 I ideated, scripted, recorded, edited, and distributed videos for organizations like Pepsi, the Minnesota Timberwolves, the National Academy of Television, and Fox Sports North.
 (I also did wedding videography which, uh, never again.)

 We spent the next ten years building a successful agency, collaborating on cool projects like building self-driving cars and making traffic stops more safe and equitable.
 In addition to our work with startups, we also built apps for Fortune 500 companies.
-This meant we got to see how our architectural decisions impacted millions of people.
+This meant we got to see how each small decision impacted millions of people every month.

-After ten years of dealing with the ups and downs of owning an agency, I joined another creative agency and spent two years as their Chief Technology Officer helping to support their growing software engineering team.
-Our main project was to help a large wellness plan administrator transition their crumbling legacy software solutions into a single, modern Ruby on Rails stack.
+I left the agency after ten years and joined another creative agency as their Chief Technology Officer.
+Our main project was to assist a large wellness plan administrator with their transition from their crumbling legacy software solutions to a single, modern Ruby on Rails stack.

 I spent most of 2024 working through some severe anxiety and depression (0/5 stars would not recommend).
-I'm happy to say I'm in a great headspace now, and I've also landed a new role as an engineer at Yardstik, a company which provides background checks and similar services.
-I'm excited to get back to solving some tough product and engineering problems with an amazing group of people.
+I'm in a much better headspace now, and I found a new gig as an engineer at Yardstik, a company which provides background checks and similar services.
+It's an honor to be part of an amazing team of exceptional people.

 okay, cool, that's pretty much all work stuff... what else do you do?

-Now that I'm gainfully employed again, I'm focusing on enjoying as much quality time as possible with my wife and kids.
+When I'm not begging computers to do something useful, I'm spending as much quality time as possible with my wife and kids.

 Tim and Shannon at the Green Day show at Target Field, August 2024

-My wife and I have been married for ten years, and we have been on some incredible adventures together.
-Whether that's exploring Europe and North America, running marathons, singing karaoke, sharing memes, or just chilling on our patio, being with my wife is the part of my life I look forward to the most when I wake up every day.
+My wife and I have been married for ten years, and we are always looking for the next adventure to share together.
+Whether that's exploring Europe and North America, running marathons, singing karaoke, sharing memes, or just chilling on our patio, there's not a morning that goes by where I'm not grateful for having her by my side.

 Gus and Charlee sharing a moment along the shoreline of Lake Superior, August 2024